haacked/haacked.com/_posts/2022/2022-07-25-lessons-from-the-pivot.md

 [Abbot](https://ab.bot/) is a Slack App (and bot) that helps teams scale their customer conversations in Slack.

 Some of you might be thinking, "Wait!
 I thought Abbot was [ChatOps as a service](https://news.ycombinator.com/item?id=27974077)?"
-Indeed, that was our original goal, but we found it tough to to sell.
+Indeed, that was our original goal, but we found it tough to sell.
 Conversations often would go like this:

 > them: What problem do you solve?
 > us: What problems do you have?
 Abbot can help with them all!